Flagler County Jail

 Satellite View of Flagler County Jail

-The Flagler County Jail is a medium-security detention center located at 1002 Justice Ln Bunnell, FL which is operated locally by the Flagler County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Flagler Co Jail is a detention center located at 1002 Justice Ln Bunnell, FL which is operated locally by the Flagler County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Flagler County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Bunnell Police Department who do not have their own long-term lock-up.
+Flagler County accepts inmates from surrounding towns, Bunnell Police Department, and the US Marshal's Service.

 Inmate Locator